Jane Wilson-Howarth: Medical career

-for Médecins du Monde / Doctors of the World in 2016.
-She works on occasion for Voluntary Service Overseas including in Nepal and also Nigeria.
+for Médecins du monde / Doctors of the World in 2016.
+She works on occasion for Voluntary Service Overseas, including in Nepal and also Nigeria.

-Wilson-Howarth lived in Nepal from 1993 until 1998 and then moved back there in 2017 where she worked as a volunteer writing clinical guidelines for Nepali paramedics and mentoring clinicians in remote mountain villages through the charity PHASE (Practical Help Achieving Self Empowerment).
-She has also contributed material to the bilingual Covid19 Nepal Support website and she has articles about Covid-19 in the online Nepali newspaper Setopati.
+Wilson-Howarth lived in Nepal from 1993 until 1998 and moved back there in 2017, when she worked as a volunteer, writing clinical guidelines for Nepalese paramedics and mentoring clinicians in remote mountain villages through the charity Practical Help Achieving Self Empowerment (PHASE).
+She has also contributed material to the bilingual COVID-19 Nepal Support website and she has articles about COVID-19 in the online Nepali newspaper Setopati.

-Influences

-Dervla Murphy, Eric Newby, Hilary Bradt, Gerald Durrell, David Attenborough, Joe Wilson (her father).